 Policy on Responsible Lending

 WestCredit.app gives customers access to a trusted network of lenders and financial service providers through a simple loan request process.
 In addition to that, WestCredit.app helps protect borrowers from illicit lenders who might engage in unfair or unethical lending practices.
 WestCredit.app does this by providing the information borrowers need in order to make informed decisions about their loans.
-Some of the most important regulations are covered in this article; read on to learn about federal and other regulations that borrowers should be familiar with in order to make the right decision about their bad credit loans.
+Some of the most important regulations are covered in this article; read on to learn about federal and other regulations that borrowers should be familiar with.

 Fair Lending Laws